On the additive structure of algebraic valuations of polynomial semirings: Algebraic Considerations

-As the factorization-theoretic aspects of groups and free commutative monoids are trivial, by virtue of Lemma~\ref{lem:negative generators} there is no loss of generality in restricting our attention to monoid valuations $\nn_0[\beta]$, where $\beta$ is a positive real number.
+As the factorization-theoretical aspects of groups and free commutative monoids are trivial (both are UFMs), by virtue of Lemma~\ref{lem:negative generators} there is no loss of generality in restricting our attention to monoid valuations $\nn_0[\alpha]$, where $\alpha$ is a positive algebraic number.
 We shall do so from now on.
+The following example illustrates another application of Lemma~\ref{lem:negative generators}.